jjs916/Pubsearch_customized/README.md

 It only shows CS related publications.
 - - -
 For German Database
-1. Write PI names and affiliations into 'PIlist.xlsx' !!Because of DBLP's strange searching mechanism, some names are not properly works.
+1. Write PI names and affiliations into 'PIlist.xlsx' !!Because of DBLP's strange searching mechanism, some names are not properly work.
 Please refer 'PIsearching key.xlsx'
 3. Run 'pubsearch.py'
 4. Copy the raw data 'publications.xlsx' to 'DBLPpub_post_processed.xlsx/database'.
 5. Copy PI infos to 'DBLPpub_post_processed.xlsx/Affiliation', and sort Affiliation AtoZ (!IMPORTANT!).